Text to 911

 Call if you can, text if you can't!

-Beaver, Cache, Daggett, Davis, Duchesne, Garfield, Iron, Juan, Kane, Morgan, Salt Lake, Tooele, Unitah, Utah, Washington and Weber county.
+Beaver, Cache, Carbon, Daggett, Davis, Duchesne, Garfield, Iron, Juab, Kane, Morgan, Piute, Salt Lake, Sevier, Tooele, Uintah, Utah, Washington, Wayne and Weber county.

 Text to 911 Q&A